Bennykillua/Getting-started-in-Technical-Writing/CONTRIBUTING.md

 # Contributing

-Welcome contributions from the community!
+Welcome to the community!
 If you'd like to submit a contributions, please make a pull request directly and we'll review it.

 If you'd like to suggest a change to the data or the way it's organized here, please one up an issue. first so we can discuss it.